mate-academy/layout_hello-world/checklist.md

 - use alternative font-family in case the main one doesn't work [like this](https://www.w3schools.com/cssref/pr_font_font-family.asp)
 - check the demo page with different screen sizes (including those bigger than 1700px)
 - do not use overcomplicated media conditions (try to follow desktop-driven or mobile-driven development)
+- uppercase letters for navlist are made with styles, not hardcoded into html (you have usual text with first uppercase letter in html)
 - are you sure you've polished your code? :)